McIlroy leads by one in Dubai after 67

 "I want to be contending on Sundays in golf tournaments and feel like I'm back to playing the way I should and the way that will get me back contending."

-McIlroy's bogey left England's Horsfield, twice a European Tour winner last year, one ahead of the field after his 60-foot eagle putt at the 14th was followed by two further birdies on 15 and 16 before his final-hole mishap.
+McIlroy's bogey on 17 left England's Horsfield, twice a European Tour winner last year, briefly one ahead of the field after his 60-foot eagle putt at the 14th was followed by two further birdies on 15 and 16 before his final-hole mishap.

-Race to Dubai leader Morikawa had moved into a share of the lead after three birdies in his opening six holes put him on 11 under but the American parred his remaining 12 holes.
+Race to Dubai leader Morikawa moved into a share of the lead after three birdies in his opening six holes put him on 11 under but the American parred his remaining 12 holes.

+However, he remains in position to clinch the European number one spot with his nearest rival Billy Horschel sharing 37th spot on three under and third-placed Jon Rahm not competing this week.

+New Zealand's Min Woo Lee and English trio Tyrrell Hatton, Matt Fitzpatrick and Paul Casey also went into this week's event still in contention to finish as European number one.